Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Lead Poisoning

 - Aggressive behavior up to biting fits

-- Muscle tremors and coordination disorders (ataxia)
+- Muscle tremors and Coordination disorders (ataxia)

-- Clouding of consciousness up to coma
+- Impaired consciousness up to coma

 ChronicChronic refers to a condition or disease that is long-lasting or permanent.
 Chronic diseases often develop slowly and can lead to persistent or recurring health problems over time. lead poisoning often manifests more subtly: